Fix-a-Feral

 • The vouchers are issued to one individual, sometimes with a trapper’s name.
 The voucher is to be used ONLY by the individual/trapper it is issued to.
 It is NOT to be given to another person.
 The person who has requested the voucher must present a copy of their driver’s license to the participating veterinarian.

-• The various trappers on Long Island can ONLY be listed as the trapper for TWO cat colonies during each period of time our vouchers are issued.
+• The various trappers on Long Island can ONLY be listed as the trapper for THREE cat colonies during each period of time our vouchers are issued.

 • Inappropriate conduct at our participating veterinarians or bad mouthing of Last Hope or its participating veterinarians, in person or via social media, will be result in an individual’s inability to receive future vouchers.
 Any complaints about our Fix-A-Feral program should be directed to Last Hope ONLY.

 All funding for the Fix-A-Feral Program comes from Last Hope, Inc. We spend significant time writing grants to get funds from the few organizations that will fund programs for animals.
-Much of our own money earned from flea markets, raffle sales, other fundraising functions, and donation pleas goes into this program.
+Much of the money earned from flea markets, thrift stores, raffle sales, other fundraising functions, and donation pleas go into this program.
 BECAUSE OUR FUNDS ARE LIMITED, THIS PROGRAM MAY BE DISCONTINUED AT ANY TIME.
 Our website www.lasthopeanimalrescue.org has a list of the town shelters and other organizations offering low-cost spay-neuter for feral cats.
 The internet is your best resource.
-Please contact the animal shelter in the Town in which you reside for TNR programs in your municipality.
+Please contact the animal shelter in the town in which you reside for TNR programs in your municipality.

 Once we have received your completed agreement, we will mail the vouchers to you.
 Please allow 7 -10 days for processing.
 No more than five (5) vouchers will be issued per household.
 They must be used by the expiration date printed on the voucher.
 Expired vouchers will not be replaced.
 The vets will check that the name on the voucher matches your photo ID.
 Faxed or photo copies will not be accepted by any of the vets.

-IF YOU HAVE ANY QUESTIONS ABOUT THE PAPERWORK OR TRAPPING, PLEASE CONTACT US THRU OUR WEBSITE.
+IF YOU HAVE ANY QUESTIONS ABOUT THE PAPERWORK OR TRAPPING, PLEASE CONTACT US AT FERALCATS@LastHopeanimalrescue.org.
 A VOLUNTEER WILL GET BACK TO YOU AS SOON AS POSSIBLE.

 PHOTO ID REQUIRED AT ALL ANIMAL HOSPITALS